Millwall F.C.: History

 Millwall began life on the Isle of Dogs and inhabited four different grounds in the club's first 25 years.
 Their first home was a piece of waste ground called Glengall Road, where they only stayed for one year.
 From 1886 to 1890 they played behind The Lord Nelson pub on East Ferry Road, which was known as the Lord Nelson Ground, before being forced to leave by the landlady, who received a better offer for its use.

 They moved to their third home, The Athletic Grounds, on 6 September 1890.
 This was their first purpose-built ground, with a grandstand that seated 600 people and an overall capacity of between 10,000 and 15,000.
 The club was forced to move on again though, this time by the Millwall Dock Company who wanted to use it as a timberyard.
 They relocated in 1901 to a location near their second home, which became known as North Greenwich.
 They remained an east London club for a further nine years, with the last game played on the Isle of Dogs on 8 October 1910 against Portsmouth, which Millwall won 3–1.

-On 22 October 1910, Millwall crossed the river to South London, moving to Cold Blow Lane in New Cross.
+On 22 October 1910, Millwall crossed the river to South East London, moving to Cold Blow Lane in New Cross.
 The fifth ground was called The Den, built at a cost of £10,000 by noted football ground architect Archibald Leitch.
 The first game played there was against Brighton & Hove Albion, which Brighton won 1–0.
 Millwall remained there for 83 years, until moving to their sixth and current ground, at first known as The New Den but now called simply The Den, on 4 August 1993.
 The ground has an all-seated capacity of 20,146.
 A Sporting CP team, managed by Bobby Robson helped open the ground by playing a friendly, which The Lions lost 2–1.